discourse/discourse/README.md

 <a href="http://www.discourse.org/">![Logo](images/discourse.png)</a>

-Discourse is the 100% open source, next-generation discussion platform built for the next decade of the Internet.
+Discourse is the 100% open source discussion platform built for the next decade of the Internet.
 It works as:

 - a mailing list
 - a discussion forum